lucylangenb/jacktrip/README.md

 Jack and Jacktrip are two audio routing programs that work together to send audio more directly between computers, no matter the physical distance between them.
 However, online guides recommend the following:
 - An ethernet cable
+   - This isn't about upload/download speed so much as constant, interrupted connection.
+Even the fastest wireless internet sends and receives data in packets, while ethernet maintains a constant connection.
+We need this undisrupted connection in order to properly play music virtually.
 - Internet speeds of at least 5 Mbps upload/download
    - JackTrip is best run on a university's internet connection, but with home internet connections improving, running this software at home should also (hopefully!) work.